Ethics In Financial Services Insights

 Trust in Financial Services

 One of these key lessons focuses on the topic of trust in financial services.
 Filabi shares that “Everyone I talk to highlighted trust as being a key factor in effective work that we do because it's essentially the glue that brings it all together.
 Some people went as far as to say that they're not in the business of selling financial products.
-They're selling trust because people have to trust us as professionals to be able to have their money in our good hands.”
+They're selling trust because people have to trust us as professionals to be able to have their money in our good hands.
+Because trust is so important to financial services, the Center offers a certificate program on Advanced Strategies for Building Trust to help leaders access tools and frameworks to address this challenge.”

 Lehman ties this back to the mission of The American College of Financial Services as a whole, stating a goal of providing applied financial knowledge and education, promoting lifelong learning, and advocating for ethical standards to benefit society.
 As Lehman points out, philanthropy is a key part of the profession tied to social impact.